Losant/losant-docs/docs/workflows/accessing-payload-data.md

 *   JSON containing string helpers for keys or values. e.g. `{"month": {{format date 'MMMM'}} }`
 *   A single reference to a property on an object whose value is an object. e.g. `{{foo.bar}}`

-Your entire input will run through Handlebars and the Losant-provided helpers. **After evaluation, the result must be valid JSON.**
+Your entire input will run through Handlebars and the Losant-provided helpers. **After evaluation, the result must be valid JSON.** Because of this, any string value being output by a string template should be wrapped in double quotes, like so: `{ "foo": "{{data.aStringProp}}" }`.

 ### Examples